Jeff Belskus

-Jeffrey "Jeff" Belskus is a sports executive.
-He used to be president and chief executive officer of Hulman & Company.
+Jeffrey "Jeff" Belskus is a sports executive and the former president and chief executive officer of Hulman & Company.
 At the time, Hulman & Company was also the owner of the Indianapolis Motor Speedway Corporation, of which Belskus also served as the president and CEO.
 Belskus was appointed to his position at the Hulman & Company on October 1, 2011, after serving in his leadership role at Indianapolis Motor Speedway for over 2 years.
 He remained in that role until Mark Miles was named CEO of Hulman & Company on December 17, 2012, and J. Douglas Boles was named president of the Indianapolis Motor Speedway on July 9, 2013.

 Prior to being named president and CEO at the Indianapolis Motor Speedway, Belskus served as EVP and chief financial officer for Hulman & Company of Terre Haute, Indiana and its subsidiaries, including Indianapolis Motor Speedway and the IndyCar Series since 1994.

 He was president of the soccer club Indy Eleven from 2016 to the end of 2018.